Black Sand Beach

 Round Trip Mileage: 1.2 miles

-Getting to the Trailhead: Take Hwy.
+Trailhead: Take Hwy.
 19 north of Kailua-Kona and Kona International Airport.
-The rough dirt road to Mahai'ula Bay is between the 90 and 91 mile markers.
-The road used to be difficult for passenger cars, but recent state construction work as of April 2013 may make it possible for any car to make it to the trailhead.
-Construction is due to finish in early July 2003.
-The road is currently closed when construction is going on, but is usually open on weekends.
-Read more here.
+Find the road to Mahai'ula Bay between the 90 and 91 mile markers.
 There are restrooms and picnic tables at this trailhead.
 There is no water.

-The Hike: Find a four-way intersection of dirt roads near the parking area.
+Hike: Find a four-way intersection of dirt roads near the parking area.
 You want to take the continuation of the main road from the highway that heads toward the sea (west).
 Near the sea, find an extremely rough 4WD road/trail marked with white spray paint over rough lava.
 If you look around the lava in the area, you'll find lots of strange colors like blues, purples, reds, and oranges mixed into the usual greys and blacks.
 Hike 0.6 miles along the coast until you find Makole'a Black Sand Beach in a small cove to the north of Makole'a point.
-Carefully consider taking a dip and return the way you came.
+Return the way you came.